 It’s said that the place dates back to Roman times and you can see quite some artifacts from that period.
 There is also a mausoleum where, supposedly, emperor Diocletian’s wife and daughter are buried.

 Apparently, it’s one of the most visited museums in Croatia.
-But to us it wasn’t worth the entrance fee of 70 KN (9,5 EUR) per person.
+But to us, it wasn’t worth the entrance fee of almost 10 Eur per person.
 The lady working there reluctantly opened the door for us and didn’t speak a word in English.

 If there is a guide available, then you may find the visit more interesting.
 But without the guide or any information, we felt that this museum wasn’t worth the time.
 Not even to mention the ridiculous price for what you get.

-Supetar is the biggest and the busiest town on Brač island.
+Supetar is the biggest and busiest town on Brač Island.
 It’s a place where a car ferry from Split docks.
 It also has the biggest number of shops, restaurants, and hotels on the island.

 If you have an hour to spare in Supetar, take a walk along the harbor to the western part of town.
 You’ll pass the luna park and there is also a nice little beach with water slides.